bensk/AP-CSP/readme.md

 - In **Unit 3: Digital Information & Representation**, Lab 2, _Infographics_ students interpret and communicate the results of their data-processing by creating interactive infographics. `LO 3.1.3 [P5]`

 ### Big Idea 4: Algorithms
-- In **Unit 1: Algorithms & p5: Algorithms & Programming** students learn the difference between solvable and unsolvable problems and about the existence of undecidable problems through work with the halting problem. `LO 4.2.2 [P1], LO 4.2.3 [P1]`
+- In **Unit 1: Algorithms and p5: Algorithms & Programming** students learn the difference between solvable and unsolvable problems and about the existence of undecidable problems through work with the halting problem. `LO 4.2.2 [P1], LO 4.2.3 [P1]`
 - In **Unit 2: Building Apps** students collaboratively build a drawing app, and identify and explain algorithms used within their code. `LO 1.2.1 [P2], LO 2.2.1 [P2], LO 2.2.2 [P3], LO 4.1.1 [P2], LO 4.1.2 [P5], LO 5.1.1 [P2], LO 5.3.1 [P3]`

 ### Big Idea 5: Programming
 - Students program throughout the course.
-In **Unit 1: Algorithms & p5**, students build and debug a drawing application.
+In **Unit 1: Algorithms and p5**, students build and debug a drawing application.
 In **Unit 2** they create a more complicated application that can store an access data using functions and lists. `LO 5.3.1 [P3], LO 5.5.1 [P1]`

 ### Big Idea 6: The Internet
 - In  **Unit 5: The Interwebz** students create an advocacy webpage, picking among topics such as Net Neutrality, internet censorship, or government surveillance. `LO 6.1.1[P3], LO 6.2.2[P4], LO 6.3.1 [P1]`